2120 CPI Authority for Investigating Reports of Abuse or Neglect

 See the DFPS Background Checks Handbook, 4000 Background Checks for DFPS Prospective and Current Employees.

-A safety assessment must be completed on the DFPS employee, contracted staff, volunteer, or intern or SSCC employee.
+A safety assessment must be completed on the DFPS employee, contracted staff, volunteer, intern, or SSCC employee.

 Notifying the Person of the Results of the Investigation

-Use the following forms on the DFPS intranet for notifying a DFPS employee, contracted staff, volunteer, or intern or an SSCC employee about the results of a CPI investigation on him or her:
+Use the following forms on the DFPS intranet to notify a DFPS employee, contracted staff, volunteer, intern, or an SSCC employee about the results of a CPI investigation that concern the person investigated as an alleged perpetrator:

 Do not use the forms that generate automatically in IMPACT for notification.